anujsharma7996/superhero/README.md

 3. Click on the star icon to add/remove from favourites.

 ## Fixing image loading issue (Error 503)
-The server has a DDoS protection which might respond with a 503 error, to fix this just open [THIS](https://www.superherodb.com/pictures2/portraits/10/100/639.jpg) once and close it.
+The server has a DDoS protection which might respond with a 503 error, to fix this just open [THIS](https://www.superherodb.com/pictures2/portraits/10/100/639.jpg) once and then load the Superhero website again.